 The Colossi of Memnon, known locally as the Colossi or Salamats, are two colossal statues, erected around 1350 BC.
 They are all that remains of a temple built to commemorate the pharaoh Amenhotep III, who ruled Egypt during the Eighteenth Dynasty.
 They are located in the funerary city of Thebes, located west of the Nile River from the present-day city of Luxor.

-A popular Egyptian street food made with rice, lentils, pasta, and fried onions, topped with a spicy tomato sauce and garlic vinegar.
+A traditional Egyptian dish made with rice, lentils, pasta, and crispy onions, topped with spicy tomato sauce.

-This is the most pleasant time to visit, with warm but not overly hot temperatures.
-It's ideal for beach activities, diving, and sightseeing.
+This is the most pleasant time to visit, with warm days and cool nights.
+It's perfect for beach activities, diving, and exploring the area.

 Egyptian Pound (EGP)